- I was born in Łódź, Poland.

 My contributions include patches to standard library, emacs syntax mode, design of the build system, and debian packages.

 Open Source Community

-Open-Tran.eu offers an easy access to the translations of open source projects.
-It acts as a kind of a central Memory Translation database where you can look up a translation suggestion or compare the translations across some of the largest, highest-quality open-source projects: OpenOffice.org, Mozilla (of Firefox fame), KDE and GNOME among others.
+Open-Tran.eu offered an easy access to the translations of open source projects.
+It acted as a kind of a central Memory Translation database where you could look up a translation suggestion or compare the translations across some of the largest, highest-quality open-source projects: OpenOffice.org, Mozilla (of Firefox fame), KDE and GNOME among others.

-I have created the service and have been maintaining it since February 2007.
+I created the service and was maintaining it between February 2007 and January 2014.

 I have successfully completed all the steps in New Maintainer process for Debian project, but have been rejected because of lack of the time I could devote to the project.

 Elmo is a feature-rich console mail client for UN*X power users.
 It integrates functionality commonly realized by separate pieces of software in other mailers.